rowanthorpe/mutex-tools/src/doc/README.md

 Description
 -----------

-This package includes two tools:
+This package includes two executable tools written in c:

 1. 'mutex_cat' which acts like a simplified 'cat' but holds a mutex whenever outputing a line.
 This enables multiple instances outputting to the same